jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

 Enter Exception Handling.
 In python there is a mechanism for handling exceptions that allows a program to "make a decision" when it encounters an Exception.
 Enough words, let us write some code

-## How to test that an Exception is raised
+## Test that an Exception is raised

 ### <span style="color:red">**RED**</span>: make it fail